Table of contents

 What's next?

 You can think of GA4 as the artery of your server side tracking.
 But an artery has all kinds of branches.
-The same applies to this situation.
+The same is true in this situation.
 You can use the GA4 data for all kinds of server side tags.
-Consider Google Ads remarketing, conversion tracking with Google Ads and the Meta Conversion API.
+Think of Google Ads remarketing, tracking conversions with Google Ads and the Meta Conversion API.

 About the author